Minehut/Meta/README.md

 ### Do
 - Use the issue templates provided
-- Search the issue tracker to ensure that your issue has not already been submitted before making a new issue
+- Search the issue tracker to ensure that your issue has not already been submitted before making a new post
 - Verify the validity of your issue
 - Be clear, concise and specific in your messages
 - Keep conversations on topic
 - Be respectful toward everyone
 - Take advantage of [GitHub Flavoured Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) -- it's awesome, and it makes your submission that much better! 😄
-- Create a separate issue for each feature request/bug report (don't include multiple things in one issue)
+- Create a separate issue for each feature request/bug report (don't talk about multiple things in one issue)

 ### Don't
 - Bump issues for the sole purpose of receiving a response (all issues are acknowledged)